Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

+which renders $L^b$ strongly concave in $\mu$.
 Using this modification and a large enough $\hat{\rho}$, the corresponding saddle-point flow is convergent, even with exponential stability guarantees.
-However, saddle-points of $L^b$ do generally not coincide with \acl{kkt} points of \eqref{eq:sadd_prob} anymore.
-In particular, notice that the dual update takes the form $\dot{\mu} = \Pi_{\bbR^n_{\geq 0}} \left[ g(x) + \hat{\rho} \mu \right]$ and thus, at an equilibrium, it holds that $\mu_i^\star (g_i(x^\star) + \hat{\rho} \mu^\star_i) = 0$.
-In the absence of dual regularization, the same equilibrium condition simplifies to $\mu_i^\star g_i(x^\star) = 0$ which is the \emph{complementary slackness} part of the \ac{kkt} optimality conditions of \eqref{eq:sadd_prob}. \end{example}
+However, saddle-points of $L^b$ do generally not coincide with Karush-Kuhn-Tucker points of \eqref{eq:sadd_prob} anymore {\tb (unless the KKT point lies in the interior of the feasible set, in which case $\mu$ is zero and the dual regularization term disappears, see \citealt{bianchinTimeVaryingOptimizationLTI2021}).} In particular, notice that the dual update takes the form $\dot{\mu} = \Pi_{\bbR^n_{\geq 0}} \left[ g(x) + \hat{\rho} \mu \right]$ and thus, at an equilibrium, it holds that $\mu_i^\star (g_i(x^\star) + \hat{\rho} \mu^\star_i) = 0$.
+In the absence of dual regularization, the same equilibrium condition simplifies to $\mu_i^\star g_i(x^\star) = 0$ which is the \emph{complementary slackness} part of the KKT optimality conditions of \eqref{eq:sadd_prob}. {\tb The error between the saddle points of the augmented Lagrangian and the solution of the constrained optimization problem can be bounded as a function of the augmentation term \citep{koshalMultiuserOptimizationDistributed2011}.} \end{example}

-\Cref{ex:sadd_flow} yields two insights into saddle-point flows: First, projections can be used in two different ways to enforce inequality constraints.
-Namely, we can either constrain the primal variables directly (as with projected gradient flows with $\Pi_\calX$) or integrate constraint violations to compute dual variables.
-In this second case, the projection $\Pi_{\bbR^n_{\geq 0}}$ ensures the non-negativity of the dual variables.
-Second, it is possible to augment the Lagrangian saddle-point function to improve convergence.
-However, regularizing the dual variables will in general modify the location of saddle-points.

-\begin{remark} We note that penalty functions (\cref{ex:pen_grad}) and unprojected saddle-point flows (as in \cref{ex:pd_eqcstr_basic}) exhibit strong parallels with classical \ac{pi} controllers: Assume that a plant exhibits nonlinear dynamics with affine inputs and outputs of the form